real-n3o/zns/README.md

 ## License

-Governed by the InnerSource License.
+ZNS is proudly brought to you in collaboration with The One Foundation, The Zero Guild, and Wilder Studios.

+ZNS is governed and made publicly accessible under the terms and conditions of the InnerSource License.